 You’ll be surprised what reveals itself as a “priority.”
 We talk about them, we hear about them all the time, but do we ever really sit in our thoughts and observe our words to see if our “priorities” align with our actions and behavior?

 Recently, my friend started playing this little brain buster and (finally) put to rest the guilt she felt for not spending more time in the gym.
 She was putting a lot of pressure on herself to get a work-out in every day, but it didn’t always happen.
 You know WHY?

 Because she has more kids than I have fingers!

 Sure, if she really wanted to, she could get up at 4:00 a.m. and go run around the neighborhood.
-But, other than my crazy ass (who doesn’t have kids BTW), who wants to do that??
+But, other than my neurotic ass, who wants to do that??

 There’s no doubt, when she wants to get serious, she will.
 But right now, she works long hours and weekends, has a life, you know, like the rest of us, and her priority is being present when she’s with her kids.

 The key is figuring out what’s important in the present moments and then re-evaluating when the seasons of life change.
-Life Lesson learned here: Stop whining, wishing, comparing and making excuses if you aren’t going to do anything about it!
+Life Lesson: Stop whining, wishing, comparing and making excuses if you aren’t going to do anything about it!

-Only when you get sick of your own horses**t excuses and you get your priorities in formation will you truly understand the meaning of dedication.
+Only when you get sick of your own s**t excuses will you truly understand the meaning of dedication.